NEW PRODUCT

 Frequency Watt Droop Response

 Droop control is the primary frequency response mechanism required by virtually all grid codes for utility scale storage.
 When grid frequency deviates from nominal (60 Hz in North America, 50 Hz elsewhere), the battery injects or absorbs power proportionally to the deviation.
-This is a fast, autonomous response that does not wait for dispatch commands; it activates within the PPC control loop cycle time (100 ms default).
+This is a fast, autonomous response that does not wait for dispatch commands.
+It activates within the PPC control loop cycle time (100 ms default).

-The droop percentage defines the sensitivity; a 5% droop on a 50 MW plant means the plant delivers full rated power when frequency drops by 5% of nominal (3 Hz on a 60 Hz system).
+The droop percentage defines the sensitivity.
+A 5% droop on a 50 MW plant means the plant delivers full rated power when frequency drops by 5% of nominal (3 Hz on a 60 Hz system).
 A smaller droop percentage means more aggressive response.
-The deadband prevents the system from chasing normal frequency noise; the IEEE 2800 default deadband is ±36 mHz.
+The deadband prevents the system from chasing normal frequency noise.
+The IEEE 2800 default deadband is ±36 mHz.

 Droop Calculation

-Droop gain (MW per Hz of deviation after deadband);
+Droop gain (MW per Hz of deviation after deadband):

 Kdroop = Prated / (fnom × droop% / 100)

-Example; 50 MW / (60 Hz × 5 / 100) = 50 / 3 = 16.67 MW/Hz
+Example: 50 MW / (60 Hz × 5 / 100) = 50 / 3 = 16.67 MW/Hz

-Effective frequency error (after deadband);
+Effective frequency error (after deadband):

 feff = (|fmeasured − fnom| > deadband) ? ferror − sign(ferror) × deadband : 0

-Droop power output (additive to EMS setpoint);
+Droop power output (additive to EMS setpoint):

 Pdroop = −feff × Kdroop